rextheking/askmom-recipes-sample-for-aws-strands/README.md

      --region us-east-1
    ```

 The Lambda reads this parameter once per cold start and caches it in memory.
-If you skip this step, everything still works — the app just omits the nutrition blurbs.
+If you skip this step, everything still works, the app just omits the nutrition blurbs.

 ### Local tools